nasa/delta/delta/config/README.md

 The remainder of this document details the available configuration parameters.
 Note that DELTA is still under active development and parts are likely to change in the future.

-Images and Labels
+Dataset
 -----------------
-Images and labels are specified with the `images` and `labels` fields respectively.
+Images and labels are specified with the `images` and `labels` fields respectively, within `dataset`.
 Both share the same underlying options.

  * `type`: Indicates which loader to use, e.g., `tiff` for geotiff.